Kermit Washington: College years

 During the summer between his senior year of high school and his freshman year of college, Washington grew four inches.
 He began weight training, and ran the steps in his seven-story dormitory building wearing a weighted vest to improve endurance.
 Washington became more extroverted in college, so much so that he later said his life could be separated into two parts—his pre-college life and his life after college.
-He has frequently described his college years as "the happiest time in my life."
+He has frequently described his college years as "the happiest time in my life".
 He began dating his future wife Pat when he was a freshman.
 They met after she noticed him accidentally scoring four consecutive points for the opposing team in a freshman basketball game.
 She pursued him even though he often remained silent when she spent time with him.
 A lot of the emergence of Washington's personality is credited to Pat, who encouraged him to be more outgoing and overcome his low self-esteem.
 Washington spent a lot of his free time practicing in the gym.
 He played playground basketball in the summer, and was on several Urban League teams.
 He averaged 19.4 points and 22.3 rebounds on his freshman team at American.
 Pat helped him with his grades—despite the fact that he had done well his senior year of high school he was still far behind; he did not even know what a paragraph was when he entered college or how to write a report.

 He averaged 18.6 points on 46.8 percent shooting and 20.5 rebounds in his first year of varsity basketball.
 He still played a somewhat unaggressive or "soft" brand of basketball, and it was hurting his chances of being drafted by a professional team.
-Between his sophomore and junior years he began lifting weights with Trey Coleman, a former football player from the University of Nebraska who was studying as an undergrad at American.
+Between his sophomore and junior years he began lifting weights with Trey Coleman, a former football player from Nebraska who was studying as an undergrad at American.
 Coleman encouraged him to be more aggressive on the court, and Washington told him that it was not in his nature.
 Coleman admonished him, telling him he could not afford to be "cool" on the court given his talent level if he wanted to join the pro ranks.
 Washington was named an academic All-American his junior year.
-He averaged 21.0 points on 54.4 percent shooting and an NCAA-leading 19.8 rebounds in his junior season.
+He averaged 21.0 points on 54.4 percent shooting and an NCAA rebounding leader 19.8 rebounds in his junior season.
 He was drafted after his junior season by the New York Nets of the American Basketball Association (ABA) and offered a four-year contract for $100,000 a year, which astonished him.
 He decided to stay at American with coach Young for his senior season because he felt he owed the school which had given him a chance when he was coming out of a difficult period in high school.
 He was offered an invite to try for the 1972 Olympic basketball team after the season, but did not make the squad.